 These materials, form books, computer programs or devices are unable to do the following (which are all important in handling a case);

 -Read and evaluate the eviction notice of the landlord (or a bank) to check for defects.

 Should I use a "Paralegal"?

-A "Paralegal" who offers services directly without working in a law office under the direct supervision of an attorney is suspicious and should be avoided.
-They are NOT allowed to practice law and often do so improperly at your peril.
-They make promises of getting benefits by merely filling out forms.
-They cannot give legal advice.
+A "Paralegal" who offers legal advice services directly without working in a law office under the direct supervision of an attorney is suspicious.
+They are NOT allowed to practice law as if they were attorneys and often do so improperly at your peril.
+Some have made unrealistic promises of getting many benefits by merely filling out forms.
 They cannot represent you in a court eviction case.
-They cannot help you in make critical planning decisions about which legal course you should take to protect your rights.
-The problem is that without the specific legal training of an Attorney, a poorly completed court form or ill advised action can cause you much harm and expense.
-The irony is that many so called paralegals charge more than qualified attorneys but offer vastly inadequate and dangerous services.
-They convince you to pay big fees and make a lot of promises they cannot keep.
-It is doubtful if they comply with the legal requirements to be called a Paralegal.
-See the WARNING about using them.
-They do not carry any insurance to protect you and if they improperly prepare any documents, you are stuck on your own trying to dig out of the mess they have gotten you into, at your expense.
+They cannot help you make critical planning decisions about which legal course you should take to protect your rights.
+The problem is that without the specific legal training of an Attorney with experience in this field, a poorly completed court form or ill advised action can cause much harm and expense.
+Some have convinced tenants to pay big fees based on a lot of promises they could not keep.
+To be called a Paralegal, they must comply with legal requirements including California Business and Professions Code section 6450